Idontknowwhyibite/Idontknowwhyibite/README.md

-pWE ARE CURRENTLY LOOKING FOR FRIENDS , YES !
+WE ARE CURRENTLY LOOKING FOR FRIENDS , YES !
 DONT BE AFRAID TO COME UP TO US IN PT OR CONTACT US ON DISC

 WIP!!!
 ![IMG_0221](https://github.com/user-attachments/assets/89d14624-6d6c-461a-98e1-24fc972aa9ea)